AnHosu/iot_poc/greengrass.md

 </div>

 Notice that the BME680 air quality sensor is right next to the CPU of the Pi.
 The edge calculation we make will attempt to correct the temperature reading from the BME680 by substracting an amount based on the current CPU temperature.
-# Installing and Configuring Greengrass
+# Install and Configure Greengrass
 The AWS Greengrass service consists of two main elements.
 Greengrass Core is a piece of software that is installed on your gateway device, in our case, the Raspberry Pi.
 We loosely refer to the gateway device and Greengrass Core as an 'Edge'.
 The software is configured to communicate with Greengrass in AWS IoT, which constitutes the other element.
 We loosely refer to AWS IoT as the 'Cloud' part.<br>
 The process of installing Greengrass depends a lot on your device and its operating system, but the docs contain a [general guide](https://docs.aws.amazon.com/greengrass/latest/developerguide/module2.html "install Greengrass").
 I used apt to install Greengrass on the Pi.
 When following this guide, you will
 - [Register the Greengrass Core](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-config.html) in AWS IoT.
 Remember to download the package with certificates onto your device